Saturday, February 8, 10am – 4pm

 About the Class

-Black American culture underwent historic societal and institutional changes between the Civil War and the civil rights movement.
-This period, encompassing the Black Codes and Jim Crow laws as well as the Harlem Renaissance, was one of remarkable intellectual, social, and artistic development in the black community.
-Albert Barnes supported these efforts, often anonymously.
-This class explores this complex history and Dr. Barnes’s role in championing black culture and educational and workplace integration.
+Black American culture underwent massive change between the Civil War and the civil rights movement.
+This particular period—encompassing Jim Crow, the Industrial Revolution, and the Harlem Renaissance—was one of remarkable intellectual, social, and artistic development in the black community.
+This workshop considers this complex history while emphasizing Dr. Barnes’s role in championing black culture and education.

 Medina has reinforced his reputation as an elite DJ and gained a global audience over his two-decade career.
 A graduate of Cornell University, he is also a frequent lecturer, a platinum-selling record producer, a spoken-word and recording artist, and a published journalist.